 Nike-sponsored Man City won their first title under Guardiola – which must have had useful marketing results – though we're still no clearer as to why they switched the numbering to Roman numerals five versions in.

 In the end, a good idea is a good idea forever.
 Nike certainly thought so when they took inspiration from their original Merlin design to reshape that "cage" around the ball, with the equaliser-style pattern that they were putting on every club's sleeves that season.

-Since Nike's partnership with La Liga to produce their matchballs ended at the start of this campaign, the 2019/20 Nike Merlin football became the first version produced solely for the Premier League.
-To mark 20 years of producing balls for the Prem, it became a little more personalised.
+Nike's partnership with La Liga to produce their matchballs ended at the start of the 2019/20 campaign, making this Merlin football the first version produced solely for the Premier League.
+After 20 years of producing balls for the Prem, it became a little more personalised.

 The winter ball was designed to hark back to the mid-2000s Total 90 Aerow balls, while the ball in circulation for the first third of the season is said to have "featuring pearlised ink inspired by the reflection that comes off the Premier League trophy".

 The post-February 'Tunnel Vision' ball - the Corona ball, let's face it - twisted the design a little more, with bigger orange spots and an edited Nike Swoosh.

 2020/21 – Nike Flight